jaysylvester/citizen/README.md

         response.js    // exports start() and end()
         session.js     // exports start() and end()

 `request.start()`, `request.end()`, and `response.start()` are called before your controller is fired, so the output from those events is passed from each one to the next, and ultimately to your controller via the `context` argument.
-Exactly what they output--content, citizen directives, custom directives--is up to you.
+Exactly what they output—content, citizen directives, custom directives—is up to you.

 All files and exports are optional. citizen only calls them if they exist.
 For example, you could have only a request.js module that exports `start()`.